ThFransen84/UD_Irish-Bardic/README.md

 manually correcting the results.
 Full details are available in Scannell (2022).

-# Early Modern Irish and language codes

-Users should take note that the language code `ga` (Modern Irish) has been employed even for the older texts in this treebank, some of which are clearly Early Modern Irish in nature.
-The treebank maintainers are aware of the fact that a strong case could be made for assigning the (arguably somewhat fuzzy) language code `ghc` (https://iso639-3.sil.org/code/ghc), for <em>Hiberno-Scottish Gaelic</em>, to some of the older texts in this treebank (and accordingly splitting up the corpus into two segments).
-This remains future work.

 # Bardic segment

-## Background

 The Cadhan treebank includes a late Early Modern Irish syllabic (bardic) poem entitled <em>Mo mhallacht ort, a shaoghail</em> (“My curse on you, world”, c.
 1655), consisting of 1004 tokens.
 The text was converted to a UD treebank by Dr Theodorus Fransen as part of a [CLS INFRA](https://clsinfra.io/) TNA fellowship at ÚFAL, Charles University, Prague (CZ), between September and December 2022.
 The version of the poem contained in the treebank is based on a lightly edited transcription available at https://bardic.celt.dias.ie/displayPoem.php?firstLineID=1387.
 A recent edition and translation of the poem (Mac Cárthaigh, 2013) proved indispensable for proper morphological and syntactic analysis.
 For information about invaluable preparatory work on indexing and transcribing a large part of the extant Bardic corpus, as well as recent (non-UD) tagging and lemmatization efforts, see https://www.tcd.ie/Irish/research/bardic.php.